paylike/sdk/README.md

 ## Browser support

-The SDK should work in all regular browsers capable of conducting modern secure communication as required in most jurisdictions for payments.
+The SDK should work in all regular browsers capable of modern secure communication as required in most jurisdictions for payments.

 If you have issues with an environment, please open an issue or drop us an email at hello@paylike.io.